We have club training on a Thursday Night. We meet at the Falkland Community Hall for a 6:30pm start.

 SUNDAY RUN (AKA Trail Sunday)

-Sunday trail runs also start and finish at the Falkland Community Hall.
+Sunday trail runs generally start in Falkland.
+Please join our FaceBook page where the run leader will post up the details each week.
 The Sunday runs are generally a group trail run usually covering between 5 and 8 miles.
 The group will agree the proposed route on the day taking into account the weather conditions and the ability of the group.

 WET AND DARK (Winter is coming….)